MachadoOtto/reversePress/README.md

-      -l, --listener                start a netcat listener after generating the plugin -o OUTPUT, --output OUTPUT    name of the file to be generated -p PORT, --port PORT          port to listen on
+      -l, --listener                start a netcat listener after generating the plugin -o OUTPUT, --output OUTPUT    name of the file to be generated -p PORT, --port PORT          port to listen on -w, --webshell                use a PHP web shell -x TARGET, --xinteractive TARGET
+                                    start a interactive web shell on the target

 ## Getting Started
 1. Clone the repository: `git clone https://github.com/MachadoOtto/reversePress.git`